Nicholasmt/switchappgo-package/README.md

  ```

-Afer successfull composer update then install the package again with
+After successfull composer update then install the package again with
 ``` composer require nicholasmt/zoom_library ```

 Note: if you encounter any error based on poor network on updating composer,